eddelbuettel/ecoevojobsR/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-## What is this?
+## What is this respository for?

-[ecoevojobs.net](ecoevojobs.net) is a widely-used community board for academic jobs in ecology, evolutionary biology, and related disciplines.
+[ecoevojobs.net](http://ecoevojobs.net) is a widely-used community board for academic jobs in ecology, evolutionary biology, and related disciplines.
 However, the ecoevojobs spreadsheet has relatively little information automatically included about the institution where the job posting is.

-This repository automatically pulls public information from the Carnegie classfication of post-secondary education institutions and merges it into the ecoevojobs spreadsheet.
+This repository automatically pulls public information from [the Carnegie Classification of Institutions of Higher Education](https://carnegieclassifications.acenet.edu/) and merges it into the ecoevojobs spreadsheet.

-[You can find the faculty jobs listing file here](https://github.com/mikeblazanin/ecoevojobsR/blob/master/data-raw/ecoevojobsR_faculty.csv)
+[You can find the most-recently updated faculty jobs listing file here](https://github.com/mikeblazanin/ecoevojobsR/blob/master/data-raw/ecoevojobsR_faculty.csv)

-[You can find the postdoc jobs listing file here](https://github.com/mikeblazanin/ecoevojobsR/blob/master/data-raw/ecoevojobsR_postdoc.csv)
+[You can find the most-recently updated postdoc jobs listing file here](https://github.com/mikeblazanin/ecoevojobsR/blob/master/data-raw/ecoevojobsR_postdoc.csv)

 Note that I couldn’t figure out an easy way to automate the updating of